somenath203/Web-Todo-List/README.md

 # Web-Todo-List
-This is a basic Web Based Todo List app created using bootstrap and flask
+This is a basic Web Based Todo List app created using bootstrap and flask.
+With this Web Based App, the user can create and store as many todo lists as possible.
+The user also has the option of updating/editing any added todo list and also the user can delete any todo list if he/she wants.

 ## Requirements